peterchen3301/phd-review-system/README.md

 ## Things I wish I knew beforehand

 * Google App Script IDE sucks.
-If you encouter eternal deploying (The waitbar never ends while deploying) all of the sudden, I faced that twice.
-The only way you can do at this stage is to create another new project, and copy all the files and configs to there and restart.
+If you encouter eternal deploying (The waitbar never ends while deploying) all of the sudden, I faced that twice: it looks like the only way you can do create another new project, copy all the files and configs nad start over.

-* You'll have to import Google Sheet Service ("Sheet") and ArrayLib Library.
-Setting Sheet up is straightforward but setting up ArrayLib Library will bring you some trouble.
+* You'll have to import Googlesheet API Service ("Sheet") and ArrayLib Library to this project.
+Setting up Googlesheet API Service is straightforward but setting up ArrayLib Library will bring you some trouble.
 Save your trouble by [looking at this](https://sites.google.com/site/scriptsexamples/custom-methods/2d-arrays-library).
 Remember to switch your IDE to legacy editor for this.

 * You can manage your project through github using [Google App Script GitHub Assistant](https://chrome.google.com/webstore/detail/google-apps-script-github/lfjcgcmkmjjlieihflfhjopckgpelofo/related?hl=en) add-on.
-It is, however kinda limited.
-For example, each log-in and each token is only available to access the project by one particular computer.
+However, it has kinda limited functionality.
+For example, each log-in and each token is only available to link to the project through one particular computer.
 If you switched to another computer, since there's no log-out option, you have to remove this GitHub add-on, reinstall it and re-generate a token for it to log-in.
-Also, I tried connecting to TAMU GitHub but failed so I suggest using [ordinary one](https://github.com/).
-If that drives you crazy, try primitive way: copy then past.
-It will work for sure.
+Also, I tried accessing to TAMU GitHub but failed so I suggest using [ordinary one](https://github.com/).
+If this stuff drives you crazy, try primitive way: copy then past.
+It works for sure.

-* The file-uploading functions: ```uploadFileToDrive()```, ```uploadDLToDrive()``` & ```uploadIp_R_ToDrive()``` at [Code.gs](Code.gs) are miracles: I tried to debug and maintain them but once I saw them I gave it up, considering my limited intelligence and lifetime.
-Anyone manged to do this will win my ultimate respect.
+* The file-uploading functions: ```uploadFileToDrive()```, ```uploadDLToDrive()``` & ```uploadIp_R_ToDrive()``` at [Code.gs](Code.gs) are miracles: I tried to debug and maintain them but gave it up after all, considering my limited intelligence and lifetime.
+Anyone manages to do this will earn my ultimate respect.

 ## dev note